zinnjonas/ukon-infie/README.markdown

 # License

-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Germany License.
+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Germany License.
+The licence can be found at https://creativecommons.org/licenses/by-nc-sa/3.0/legalcode

 # Other